When are concurrent quarterly reports useful for investors? Evidence from ASC 606

 62 Pages Posted: 27 Jul 2020 Last revised: 22 Apr 2022

-We examine whether concurrent quarterly reports help investors respond to earnings news when uncertainty is high.
-Although existing studies suggest that quarterly reports released concurrently with earnings depress trading due to information overload, we predict that concurrent reports help investors trade when they face uncertainty about how to interpret earnings news.
-We rely on the implementation of ASC 606 as a quasi-exogenous increase in uncertainty about how to respond to earnings news.
-Specifically, we find that when uncertainty is high in the first quarter of ASC 606 implementation, 10-Qs released concurrently with earnings are associated with increased trading in response to earnings news.
-We find the relation is stronger when firms face greater uncertainty and when firms include more discussion of revenue recognition.
-Our results suggest that concurrent quarterly reports are informative to investors when uncertainty is especially high.
+Prior research suggests that quarterly reports released concurrently with earnings depress trading due to information overload.
+In this study, we predict that concurrent reports help investors trade when they face uncertainty about how to interpret earnings news.
+We rely on the implementation of ASC 606 as a quasi-exogenous increase in uncertainty about how to trade in response to earnings news.
+Specifically, we find that when uncertainty is high in the first quarter of ASC 606 implementation, 10-Qs released concurrently with earnings are associated with increased trading around the earnings announcement.
+We find the relation is more pronounced when investors face greater uncertainty about earnings and when firms increase disclosure more in their revenue recognition footnote.
+We also find some evidence that our results hold in a broader sample of accounting standard changes and generalize to other proxies for investor uncertainty.
+Our results suggest that concurrent quarterly reports are informative to investors when uncertainty about earnings is especially high.

 Keywords: Voluntary disclosure, mandatory disclosure, information uncertainty, accounting change, ASC 606, earnings announcements